-Text Conversion provides alternate format accommodations are determined on a case-by-case basis, based on an individual’s disability documentation or presentation of the functional limitations of a print-related disability.
-Alternative text conversions are not limited to textbooks, but can also include syllabi, PowerPoints, study guides, articles, and other classroom materials.
+Text Conversion provides alternate format accommodations for students registered with Disability Services.
+This accommodation is determined on a case-by-case basis and based on documentation or presentation of a print-related disability.
+Alternative text formats are not limited to textbooks, but can also include syllabi, PowerPoints, study guides, articles, and other classroom materials.
 Students who need alternative text as an accommodation should discuss this with their DS counselor.

 Text Conversion Procedure